kunigami/kunigami.github.io/blog/_posts/2020-11-06-puzzling-election.md

 ## Ballpark estimate

-If we assume there are sets of states that divide the electoral votes into roughly two, then candidate A needs to win ~50% of the electoral votes.
+If we assume there are sets of states that divide the electoral votes into roughly two equal parts, then candidate A needs to win ~50% of the electoral votes.

 Also, since the number of electoral votes is roughly proportional to the population and assuming the voting participation rate is roughly the same across the states, candidate A needs to win ~50% of the votes of a set of states that add up to ~50% of the electoral votes.
 This is ~25% of the total votes for A and ~75% for B, so we'd expect the exact results we'll compute to be around this ratio.